alleyinteractive/js-component-framework/src/v2/README.md

 <header data-component="site-header">...</header>
 ```

-### Endpoints

-* `'js-component-framework'`: Exports all v2 and current code.
-* `'js-component-framework/v2'`: Exports only v2 code.
-Useful for projects that are unable to prioritize a full upgrade.
-* `'js-component-framework/es/v2'`: Exports ES modules, resulting in an even smaller bundle size.

 ### The Configuration Object

 **name**: _(Required)_ - The component name.
 This must match the component root element's `data-component` attribute value.